FTC: Affiliate Disclosure: All links pay commission

 How it works:

-You have a priority page where the first data metric indicates if the watch should use the zones from power, speed, pace or HR.
+You have a priority page whose first data metric indicates if the watch should use the zones from power, speed, pace or HR.
 So if the first data field is current pace then pace zones can be locked from that page.

 When the priority page is active, a key press combination enables or disables zone lock and whichever zone you are currently working at is the one that is locked.
 If you subsequently speed up or slow down to a different zone you are appropriately alerted.